byronwall/data-viz/README.md

 - Add small grid marks to the background of the chart containing interface so that it’s clear where the size break points are
 - Calculation def should describe the available fields created by the calc - default is just producing the calc name - regression would generate estimate, residual, etc. need to declare in advance so drop down menus show what is possible
 - bar chart - figure out why barChartPureFilter is not being used
+- Do not attempt to render 0 width and 0 height bars + rows
+- Do not attempt to render points and bars that are not visible due to axis limits
+- Pivot table - implement filtering and sorting
+- Should not be creating colorScaleId all the time